+We remind that the universe goes through several phase transitions during its formative stages.
+Cosmic reionization is the last of them, where ultraviolet and X-ray radiation escape from the first generations of galaxies heating and ionizing their surroundings and subsequently the entire intergalactic medium \cite{Wise}.
+This occurred between 150 million and one billion years after the Big Bang ($6<z<20$) \cite{Wise}.
+The results suggest that the universe was approaching the end of reionization around z=6.
+It suggests that the universe must still have been almost entirely neutral at $z>10$.
+This is the physical reason that we take the perturbations for $10<z<100$ in Fig. 8. \cite{Wise}.\\ We can investigate the growth rate of matter perturbations which is given by the growth function as \cite{Peebles}

 Let us note that in the absence of the mimetic field ($\lambda_{0}= 0$), or in the absence of the mimetic potential ($\beta=0$), the growth function is a constant of unity.
-In Fig. 2 we have plotted the growth function in terms of the redshift parameter.
-We observe the amplitude of perturbations in high redshifts decreases until it reaches a minimum, then it starts to grow up at low redshifts.
-Besides, the minimum value of $f(a)$ crucially depends on the $\beta$ parameter and decreases with decreasing $\beta$. \\ As usual, we define the normalized Hubble parameter as
+In Fig. 9 we have plotted the growth function in terms of the redshift parameter.
+We observe the amplitude of perturbations in high redshifts corresponds to the unity, but it starts to decrease at low redshifts similar to $\Lambda CDM$ model.
+Therefore, the role of potential (DE), like $\Lambda$, is to reduce the growth function from unity.
+Besides, the current value of $f(z)$ crucially depends on the $\beta$ parameter and decreases with decreasing $\beta$. \\ We can also measure the growth rate matter perturbations from the redshift-space distortion (RSD) of clustering pattern of galaxies.
+This distortion is caused by the peculiar velocity of inward collapse motion of the large-scale structure, which is directly related to the growth rate of the matter density contrast $\delta_{m}$ \cite{Kaiser}.
+Recent galaxy redshift surveys have provided bounds on the growth rate $f(z)$ or $f(z)\sigma_{8}(z)$ in terms of the redshift where $f(z)$ is from Eq. (\ref{ growth rate} ) and $\sigma_{8}$ is the rms amplitude of $\delta_{m}$ at the comoving scale $8h^{-1}Mpc$ \cite{Tsujikawa, Nesseris} and can be written as \cite{Nesseris2}

-The evolution of the normalized Hubble parameter versus $z$ for different values of $\beta$ is plotted in Fig. 3.
-From this figure we see that compared to the GR model, in mimetic gravity the Hubble rate function become large in all redshifts.
-We note that for $\beta=0=\lambda_0$, and at the present time ($z=0$), we have $E(z=0)=\sqrt{\Omega_{m,0}}=\sqrt{0.05}=0.22$, that's very small amount but it is not zero.